What do I wear to a job interview?

 Do not over accessorise.
 It’s human nature to want to stand out, but in a formal business setting, anything that takes the attention away from your skills is bad.
 That includes jingly accessories, strong perfumes, etc.

 If possible, ask beforehand what you should wear, and if there is a dress code.
-This will not only save you some embarrassment but also show the interviewer that you are properly interested working with and fitting in with the organizational culture.
+This will not only save you some embarrassment, but also show the interviewer that you are properly interested working with and fitting in with the organisational culture.

 Other than that, simply use your head.
 Don’t go in anything which is not properly cleaned, ironed, or anything that makes you look untidy/unkept.
 You want to showcase your skills, so anything that takes attention away from that is to be avoided at all costs.

-And a little extra advice, carry yourself with confidence, if even you yourself are not sure about your skills or whether or not you’re qualified for the job, then why should the interviewer?
-The answer clearly and most importantly, ask questions!
+And a little extra advice……carry yourself with confidence.
+If even you yourself are not sure about your skills or whether or not you’re qualified for the job, then why should the interviewer?
+Be sure to answer clearly and most importantly, ask questions!
 It shows initiative and tells a lot about you, and leaves a good impression as well.